 - Nearby Nature like Semuc Champey and Moy Sac.

-El Remate is my personal favorite place on the lake!
-This is a small and relaxed town on the eastern side of the lake, opposite to Flores and so not visited often by backpackers.
+El Remate is my personal favourite place on the lake!
+This is a small and relaxed town on the eastern side of the lake, opposite to Flores, and so not visited often by backpackers.
 The water is much cleaner on this side, so it’s a great place to swim and kayak.

 Best Attractions